jakobkaminski/ag_lernen/How_to_owncloud.md

 Set owncloud folder to T:\ if to small ask IT to increase quota.

-During installation of woncloud desktop client you need to enter the domain: https://owncloud-ext.charite.de/owncloud
+During installation of owncloud desktop client you need to enter the domain: https://owncloud-ext.charite.de/owncloud